stronnag/mwptools/docs/manual/docs/mwp-in-Windows-11---WSL-G.md

 `ser2udp` expects that the UDP side (mwp, Linux/WSL) "speaks" first; this enables `ser2udp` to evince the remote UDP address to which data received from the serial side (Windows) is sent.

 If you are only receiving unsolicited telemetry on the serial / Windows side (e.g. CRSF, Smartport, LTM), then it is necessary to tell `ser2udp` the address of the remote, using the `-remote` option.
+In this case, you can set the device name in mwp to `udp://:17071` (for port 17071) to listen unconditionally.

 ## Other packages for additional functionality.